tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/最佳实践/访问控制与权限管理/条件键说明及使用示例_intl_en.md

 #### Sample 1: Restricting the `Content-Type` of `PutObject` requests to "image/jpeg"

-Assume that the root account with UIN 100000000001 that owns the `examplebucket-1250000000` bucket uses the `cos:content-length` condition key to restrict the content of the `Content-Type` header in upload requests initiated by the sub-account with UIN 100000000002.
+Assume that the root account with UIN 100000000001 that owns the `examplebucket-1250000000` bucket uses the `cos:content-type` condition key to restrict the content of the `Content-Type` header in upload requests initiated by the sub-account with UIN 100000000002.

 The bucket policy in this example is to require that object upload requests (`PutObject`) carry the `Content-Type` header with the value `image/jpeg`.